-With reference to the Design Guide, please identify in the table below how your proposal is compliant in with the Design Guidance.
+With reference to the Design Guide, please identify in the table below how your proposal is compliant with the Design Guidance.
+It is accepted that in the case of infrastructure development, a number of criteria will not be applicable.

 Land Use